 Niels van Doorn

-8. The politics of the platform economy: Understanding platform legitimation tactics
+8. Political struggles in the platform economy: Understanding platform legitimation tactics

 9. Analysing urban platforms and inequality through a ‘platform justice’ lens